dibyendumajumdar/ravi/README.rst

 ++++++++++++++++++
 The LLVM JIT compiler is mostly functional.
 The Lua and Ravi bytecodes currently implemented in LLVM are described in `JIT Status <http://the-ravi-programming-language.readthedocs.org/en/latest/ravi-jit-status.html>`_ page.

+Ravi also provides an `LLVM binding <http://the-ravi-programming-language.readthedocs.org/en/latest/llvm-bindings.html>`_; this is still work in progress so please check documentation for the latest status.

 As of July 2015 the `libgccjit <http://the-ravi-programming-language.readthedocs.org/en/latest/ravi-jit-libgccjit.html>`_ based JIT implementation is also functional but some byte codes are not yet compiled.

 Performance Benchmarks